AINGT/AI--N.G.Tired./README.md

 ## Tokenomics
 - **Total Supply:** 1 Billion Tokens (1,000,000,000 AI N.G.T)
 - **2% Burn Tax:** Every transaction burns 2% of its value, ensuring deflationary tokenomics.
-- **Random Burn Reward (RBR):** 15% of the burned tokens are distributed randomly to token holders, incentivizing long-term holding and engagement.
+- **Random Burn Reward (RBR):** 15% of the burned tokens are distributed randomly to one token holders, incentivizing long-term holding and engagement.

 ### Token Allocation:
 - **2,5%** – Reserved for Development and Team.
 - **2,5%** – Dedicated to Marketing.
 - **10%** – Community Airdrop for early adopters and supporters.
 - **85%** – Public Sale in 4 phases.

+## A Message for Those Who Dare to Dream

+The truth is simple: People fear what they don’t understand.
+They’ll say no, they’ll refuse, they’ll shut down anything that challenges their view of the world—often without even trying to see it from a different perspective.
+History is filled with skeptics, doubters, and naysayers, but the future belongs to the bold.
+AI N.G.T isn’t just a token; it’s a movement.
+It’s for those who dare to dream, who refuse to settle, who are tired of tired thinking.
+We’re building something for those who don’t just watch the change—they create it.

 ## Roadmap